An introduction to Celadon, winner of the 2016 Unicorn Press First Book Prize for Poetry.

 as artisans always have.

 I was walking the former palace grounds of the King of Kaya—an ancient kingdom in Korea—when I looked towards a range of mountains on the horizon and realized on the other side were valleys where celadon potters had lived for over 1,500 years.
 The valleys are an enclave for artists of all kinds, many of them ceramicists creating their works of art according to practices and traditions hundreds, if not thousands, of years old.
-How they make their works of art has changed, but the fact of their dedication to creation in that valley region, has not.
+How they make their works of art has changed, but the fact of their dedication to creation in that valley region has not.

 The continued existence of these artists in that specific place suggests, in some respects, a removal from the pressures of time.
 Financial and practical daily concerns aside, the community is a place where people have come together

-to live, ultimately, for art, and it has endured, regardless of the exertions of war, political gamesmanship, and power, for at least eighteen centuries.
+to live, ultimately, for art, and it has endured, regardless of the exertions of war, political gamesmanship, and other expressions of power, for at least eighteen centuries.
 As a writer, there is something validating to me about a community of artists that has managed to exist for so long.
 Devoting a life to the pursuit and creation of art is an aesthetic gesture towards what matters in this world, and what one should be attached to, purposefully.

 What specifically does the word “celadon” have to do with this sort of aesthetic gesture?